Meet the Governors

 Ms Maria Abrams

-In my day to day life, I am a team player.
 I joined the school’s Pastoral Team five years ago.
 Prior to this I worked with the Police for thirty years.
-I work closely with Years 9, 10 and 11 and my main role is around safeguarding and behaviour.
-Since joining the school I have gained a clear insight into the day to day running of a large school in term of priorities and the targets set.
+I work closely with all year groups supporting vulnerable students, and my main role is around safeguarding and behaviour.
 I became a Governor as I wanted to help promote the already high standard of educational attainment and discipline within school.
 I am very enthusiastic and committed to the young people of the future.
-In my spare time I do a lot of work with the Amateur Swimming Association and enjoy gardening.

 Dr Clem Lewis